-Paleo Strawberry Shortcake for One is perfect for those spring or summer nights when you want a little treat just for you.
+This Gluten Free Strawberry Shortcake Recipe for One features a sweet vanilla-scented shortcake, and an easy-to-make homemade strawberry sauce.
+It’s perfect for those spring or summer nights when you want a little treat just for you.

 Really though, I’m still not into soggy cake.